-Drop-ship purchase orders are created by using the partial/advanced fulfilment feature.
+Drop-ship purchase orders are created from a sales order, using the partial/advanced fulfilment feature.
 This must be activated Settings > Products/Inventory > Inventory settings.

 - A separate PO is created for each supplier selected.
 The POs are listed at the bottom of the screen.
 Click the edit pencil next to a PO to open it and send it to your supplier.

 Manually, for a product range or brand

 If you always drop-ship a certain range of products, find the unfulfilled sales for those products using the filters on the Sales detail report.
 Select the relevant lines and update the sale status to something along the lines of "Due to drop-ship".
 From the Sales list, create drop-ship purchase orders using the Drop-ship button.